loophp/collection/docs/pages/usage.rst

 1. You just create a ``callable`` and use :ref:`pages/api:pipe` method.
 2. You use the Composition design pattern and create your own library class.
+3. Use the `CollectionDecorator` abstract class available since version 7.0.0

 Every classes of this library are ``final`` and then it is impossible to use inheritance and use the original Collection class as parent of another one.